FRESNA/netallocation/README.md

 ##  What is it?

 **netallocation** is a python package for allocating flows, losses, emissions and costs in [PyPSA](https://www.github.com/PyPSA/PyPSA) power systems.
-It package provides various functions to track *where* power flows originate from and how they flow through the network.
+It provides various functions to track *where* power flows originate from and how they flow through the network.
 This can then be used for carbon tracing and distributing costs among the market participants.

 <!-- ## Why is this useful?  -->